Lolomgrofl/fastapi-genesis/README.md

-# FastAPI Genesis Project Template Generator
+# FastAPI Genesis - Project Template Generator
-FastAPI project template with Docker, Alembic, PostgreSQL, Poetry and pre-commit
+Simple FastAPI project template with Docker, Alembic, PostgreSQL, Poetry and pre-commit

 ## How to use it